crowdbotics/modules/modules/payments/modules/payments/README.md

 Open your project via Xcode, go to project -> build settings, find library search paths and remove all swift related entries such as: $(TOOLCHAIN_DIR)/usr/lib/swift/$(PLATFORM_NAME) and $(TOOLCHAIN_DIR)/usr/lib/swift-5.0/$(PLATFORM_NAME).
 Create a new Swift file to the project (File > New > File > Swift), give it any name (e.g. Fix.swift) and create a bridging header when prompted by Xcode.

+### For new Scaffold `0.71.7`

+Support for react-native version 0.71 was released in stripe sdk `v0.23.3` and above.
+That requires`Xcode 14.1` or later and is compatible with apps targeting iOS 13 or above.
+So you need to change the minimum iOS version supported to `13.0`

 # Android
 AndroidManifest.xml